tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 map f (x:xs) = f x : map f xs
 ```

 It’s easy to generalise this pattern to any data structure that holds one or more values: mapping a function over a data structure creates a new data structure whose elements are the result of applying the function to the elements of the original data structure.
+We have seen examples of generalizing the idea of mapping previously, for example, mapping over a `Tree`.

 In Haskell this pattern is captured in a type class called `Functor`, which defines a function called `fmap`.